RohitShah1706/Vercel-Clone-V1/README.md

 - `src/file.ts`

 TODO: remove all unused imports for each service
+TODO: add routes to get decrypted values of envVars, update, delete, add new envVars etc.
 TODO: use rootDir while building the project
 TODO: remove boilerplate code of prisma catching error & other stuff from project
 TODO: see how to create hooks using Octokit